discourse/wp-discourse/README.md

 #### Contributing

-Before you start contributing or developing this plugin please read the documentation in ``docs/`` explaining how the plugin handles code formatting, linting, tests and using composer packages.
-If you have any questions about those process, please raise an issue on the repository.
+Before you start contributing or developing this plugin please read the documentation in ``docs/``, starting with [contributing.md](https://github.com/discourse/wp-discourse/blob/main/docs/contributing.md).
+If you have any questions about those process, please post in [#dev](https://meta.discourse.org/c/dev/7) for assistance.

-When you've read the docs, you're ready to start coding!
-Here's how to get started

-1. Fork this repo
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create a new pull request